DavidRCHS/puntospoint-ecommerce/README.md

 # PuntosPoint E-commerce

 This project is a backend application designed for managing an e-commerce platform.
-It is built with Ruby on Rails 3.0 and uses PostgreSQL as the [Database](#database-structure).
+It is built with Ruby 1.9.3 and Rails 3.0 and uses PostgreSQL as the [Database](#database-structure).

 ## Table of Contents
 - [Overview](#overview)